Updated 2022. I'm searching for the perfect, lightweight, stuffable day pack. Would The North Face Verto 26 work?

+As I slowly move away from the backpackers’ lifestyle and explore more grown up travel, I find myself yearning for some of my old gear.
+It might have been beaten up, scuffed and stained, but it was comfortable and it worked!
 One item that’s been hard to give up is my daypack.
 I’ve mostly moved to bags and satchels, but there are still times when a small backpack is best, such as hiking and transporting snorkel gear to the beach.
 My old daypack (originally a zip-off from a main pack), was about 15L in size and, while comfortable, was just a tad too small and the design made it difficult to squish up.
+Enter the North Face Verto 26 from the Summit Series.

 The only downside was the price – I paid about $70 and saw many packs for under $35.
 However, all the other packs had a smaller capacity, were made of basic nylon, and had poorer quality straps.
 The Verto 26 comes with a chest strap, adjustable back straps, interior pockets, water bottle storage, and little details like an exterior reflective cinch cord (great to stuff a damp sarong on the outside of the bag).
 Some of the other packs were little more than nylon grocery bags redesigned to look like a backpack.